larsthorup/spike/scenes/brad_a/index.md

 # Config
- - Title: Feedback on choice A (Brad)
+ - title: Feedback on choice A (Brad)

 # Description
 *Your response:*